Chart Color Schemes

 Health performance in Horsham is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Horsham faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Approximately half of its population (around 8,548 people) has private health cover, lower than the national average of 55.3%.
+Private health cover stands at approximately 50%, covering around 8,548 people, lower than the national average of 55.3%.

 Frequently Asked Questions - Health